List of The Real Housewives of Atlanta episodes: Season 14 (2022)

 Bailey and Williams departed as series regulars.
 Whitfield rejoined the cast as a series regular.
 Hampton and Sanya Richards-Ross joined the cast.
 Monyetta Shaw-Carter served in a recurring capacity.

+Season 15 (2023)

+Shaw-Carter and Courtney Rhodes served in recurring capacities.

+Season 16 (2025)

+Whitfield, Burruss, Moore, Hampton and Richards-Ross departed as series regulars.
+Parks and Williams rejoined the cast as series regulars.
+Morton, Kelli Ferrell, Brit Eady and Angela Oakley joined the cast.
+Bailey served in a recurring capacity.